Census Dots

 Native American/Other

-Of the 248 places in Massachusetts, Chelsea is the 38th most populous.
+Chelsea is ranked the 38th most populous place in Massachusetts, out of 248 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Chelsea was ranked the 38th most populous place in the 2020 Census.

 Chelsea's White Population